-Most Frequently asked CI CD DevOps Interview Questions (2020)
+Ultimate CI CD DevOps Interview Questions (2022)

-For IT operations to support this modern application architecture, the underlying middleware, runtime, and other application development resources, lifecycle management should be highly automated and abstract their complexity.
+To support this modern application architecture, the underlying middleware, runtime, and other application development resources, lifecycle management should be highly automated and abstract their complexity.
 Standardization and abstraction of systems not only make operations more effective in addressing developer needs but also help streamline the implementation process, thus improving the delivery of microservice-based applications.

 In this post, questions from CI CD Interviews will be answered for Experienced and Freshers.
 We're trying to share our experience and learn how to help you make progress in your career.